Hesprs/Hesprs.github.io/Contents/about/en.md

 3. Create a more compact layout for small-screen users;
 4. Move the GitHub badge to left-bottom corner in case it covers title bar or scroll bar;
 5. Add download links for "Liberated Lovership" in the title bar;
-6. Fix the bug that the download icons are not aligned to right in Safari;
+6. Fix the bug that causes the download icons to be not aligned to right in Safari;
 7. Conduct a small amount of search engine optimization.

 ### V 2.1.4   5 Apr.
 2025